-Broadalbin-Perth’s graduation rate (90 percent in 2017) is consistently one of the highest in the Hamilton Fulton Montgomery (HFM) BOCES area and among the highest in the greater Capital Region.
+Broadalbin-Perth’s graduation rate (90 percent in 2018 and 2019) is consistently one of the highest in the Hamilton Fulton Montgomery (HFM) BOCES area and among the highest in the greater Capital Region.

 The schools thrive as centers of activity, and the district enjoys outstanding community support.

 Located at the foothills of the Adirondacks and with some of the district along the shores of the Great Sacandaga Lake, residents enjoy a rural lifestyle in a small-town setting with easy access to the larger cities of the Capital Region, including Albany and Saratoga Springs.

 The rural landscape includes farm vistas and spectacular lakefront along the shores of the Great Sacandaga Lake.

 The district’s easy access to the Adirondack and Capital regions provides opportunities for families to pursue myriad recreational, cultural and career interests.
 Visit the links below for some of the nearby noteworthy destinations and higher education institutions.